ZaQuarius15/programming-univbasics-4-array-methods/README.md

 - Sort an array
 - Reverse an array
 - Find the first and last elements of an array
-- Find if an element is in an array
+- Find out if an element is in an array
 - Find the size of an array

 ## Introduction